-Employers subject to the NY Hero Act should watch for the release of the model standard, which provides New York's minimum requirements for preventing exposure to airborne infectious diseases in the workplace.
+Employers subject to the NY Hero Act should review the model standard, which provides New York's minimum requirements for preventing exposure to airborne infectious diseases in the workplace.

-Employers should review the standard to determine how it affects their current workplace protections.
 Employers should determine whether to adopt the model standard or an alternative standard, or update their current standard to meet the necessary requirements.